 Despite the fact that this website is designed and maintained by amateur trilobite enthusiasts, we will always try to make sure that scientific accuracy is prioritized.

-Content and images on the Trilobite Website were provided by Andy Secher and Martin Shugar.
+Content on the Trilobite Website, including text and images, is copyright property of Andy Secher and/or Martin Shugar unless otherwise noted.
 To learn more, please click here.